gear-tech/gear-js/api/README.md

 ### Get transaction fee
-To get transaction fee before sending transaction you can use `paymentInfo` method.
+To get a transaction fee before sending a transaction you can use paymentInfo method.
 <details>
 <summary>Example</summary>